Thomas D. Homan, Trump’s top immigration enforcer, to retire

 Mr. Durbin said Monday that Mr. Homan’s departure doesn’t relieve pressure on ICE.

-“Last week, I called on @DHSgov to produce documents related to this controversial nomination.
-Now we learn that the nominee is leaving, but ICE still has critical questions to answer about the agency’s role in the President’s mass deportation agenda,” the Illinois Democrat said on Twitter.
+“Last week, I called on [Homeland Security] to produce documents related to this controversial nomination.
+Now we learn that the nominee is leaving, but ICE still has critical questions to answer about the agency’s role in the President’s mass deportation agenda,” the Illinois Democrat tweeted.

-Ms. Vaughan, though, said if Mr. Homan’s nomination had been in jeopardy, “that is more a reflection on the Senate than on Tom Homan or on the administration.”
+Ms. Vaughan, though, said if Mr. Homan’s nomination was in jeopardy, “that is more a reflection on the Senate than on Tom Homan or on the administration.”

 “Here is a guy who’s a career immigration official, knows that agency and its mission inside and out, and is enforcing the law the way it was written by Congress an carrying out the agenda of the Trump administration in an admirable way, and yet there are some Republicans and many Democrats that don’t want to see that happen,” she said.